Filing for Bankruptcy Can Get an Ex off of a Loan

 Ways to Get Someone off of a Loan

-You can try asking the lender to take you or your ex off of the account; however, it's unlikely to work.
-Most banks won't remove an individual from a loan voluntarily because it's in the lender's best interest to keep as many people—and incomes—tied to the debt as possible.
+You can ask the lender to take you or your ex off the account.
+However, it's unlikely to work.
+Most banks won't voluntarily remove an individual from a loan because it's in the lender's best interest to keep as many people—and incomes—tied to the debt as possible.

 How Bankruptcy Can Get You off of a Loan

-Bankruptcy can be a great tool when a relationship goes south because gets rid of many of the types of debts couples share during a relationship.
-For example, bankruptcy will wipe out (discharge):
+Bankruptcy can be a great tool when a relationship goes south because it eliminates many types of debts couples share during a relationship.
+For example, bankruptcy will wipe out or "discharge" the following:

 • mortgages